opendistro-for-elasticsearch/sql/docs/user/interfaces/protocol.rst

 Description
 -----------

-Additionally you can also use RAW format to pipe the result with other command line tool for post processing.
+Additionally you can also use raw format to pipe the result with other command line tool. for post processing.

 Example
 -------